The Mandalorian season 2 episode 7 recap: Mando goes undercover

-The Mandalorian season 2 kept rolling on Disney Plus Friday with episode 7 of the live-action Star Wars show.
-After Grogu was recaptured by the Imperial Remnant, Mando (Pedro Pascal) knew he'd need help from a former Imperial to track down Moff Gideon's cruiser so they could rescue the little guy.
+Season 2 of The Mandalorian kept rolling Friday with episode 7 of the Disney Pluslive-action Star Wars show.
+After the Imperial Remnant recaptured Grogu, Mando (Pedro Pascal) knew he'd need help from a former Imperial to track down Moff Gideon's cruiser so they could rescue the little guy.

 With backup from New Republic marshal Cara Dune (Gina Carano), bounty hunter Boba Fett (Temuera Morrison) and assassin Fennec Shand (Ming-Na Wen), they go to spring one-time Imperial sharpshooter Migs Mayfeld (Bill Burr) out of prison.
 He's serving a 50-year sentence after he betrayed Mando and ended up trapped on a New Republic prison ship.